wkumari/draft-wkumari-dnsop-extended-error/README.md

-Kumari, et al.            Expires April 2, 2020                 [Page 4]
+Kumari, et al.            Expires April 3, 2020                 [Page 4]

-Internet-Draft       draft-ietf-dnsop-extended-error      September 2019
+Internet-Draft       draft-ietf-dnsop-extended-error        October 2019

       octets in length, indicating there is no EXTRA-TEXT included.